danielvijge/openwrt-configuration-ansible/readme.md

 Ansible playbook and inventory to centrally apply configuration changes to all devices and/or update the firmware version on all devices.

-This configuration and the Ansible playbook have been tested with OpenWRT 19.07, a TP-Link Archer C7 v5 as router, and two TP-Link WDR4300 v1's as access points.
+This configuration and the Ansible playbook have been tested with OpenWrt 19.07, a TP-Link Archer C7 v5 as router, and two TP-Link WDR4300 v1's as access points.

 ## Table of content